also know on chronic depression

 G. The symptoms are not attributable to the physiological effects of a substance (e.g., a drug of abuse, a medication) or another medical condition (e.g., hypothyroidism).
 H. The symptoms cause clinically significant distress or impairment in social, occupational, or other important areas of functioning.

 Although we often think of Dysthymia depression as less severe, it's chronicity or the length of time a person suffers from it, can have even more damaging effects than a person with a single or multiple episodes of major depression with recovery periods in between.
 Long term or chronic, persistent depression, seems to be associated with worse outcomes.

-Despite all these facts, people with dysthymia depression can function and often are unaware that they have a serious illness because they are flying under the radar with their mental illness.
+Despite all these facts, when I work with women in therapy with dysthymia depression they often function and are often are unaware that they are suffering from depression.
 A major depressive episode can be a serious dramatic departure from functioning, but dysthymic depression is so chronic that it can seem like a personality.
 In fact, much has been written about difficulty distinguishing between Dysthymia and depressive personality disorder.
 It is difficult, depressive personality

 disorder consists of a negative outlook on life, being self critical and pessimistic.

 Further, complicating all of these diagnostic issues, especially for children is the issue of the symptom of apathy.
 Apathy often appears as no motivation and goal directed activity.
 In children and adolescents, this event often looks like laziness.
 So often I have parents come in and they are treating their depressed child with punishment because they are perceiving them as lazy, when in fact they are experiencing the symptom of apathy as a result of their depression.

 Dysthymia Depression is one of the most important diagnoses for women to get therapy for, because of the seriousness of it and the long term impact on a person's sense of self worth and quality of life.
 Early identification and treatment are associated with the best outcome.

 - Improving the symptoms that you are presenting with,